Madilena/recipes/sourdough/tartine_country_loaf.md

 17. cover dough with towel and put in ziploc bag
 18. put dough in the fridge for ~12 hours

-## bake the loaf
+## 3. bake the loaf

 1. about 20 min before you are ready to bake, place a dutch oven (both pot and lid) in the oven and preheat the oven to 500F
 2. while the oven is preheating, gather oven mitts, rice/flour mix, lame(razor blade)
 3. take out dough from fridge, dust the surface of the loaf (which is seam side up) with rice/flour mix
+4. I put the dough on a bread sling or parchment paper (should have the rice/flour mix on bottom seam now)
+5. score the dough
-4. when oven reaches 500F, put on oven mitts, and carefully take out hot dutch oven
+6. when oven reaches 500F, put on oven mitts, and carefully take out hot dutch oven
-5. put dough in dutch oven, seam side down (should have the rice/flour mix on seam now)
+7. put dough in dutch oven
-6. score the dough (be careful not to burn yourself)
-7. optional - spritz the dough with a spray bottle
+8. optional - lightly spritz the dough with water from a spray bottle
-8. put dutch oven in oven and cover with lid
+9. put dutch oven in oven and cover with lid
-9. turn down oven temp to 450F and bake for about 30 min
+10. turn down oven temp to 450F and bake for about 30 min
-10. after 30 min, wearing oven mitts, take off lid
+11. after 30 min, wearing oven mitts, take off lid
-11. bake for another 20-25 min
+12. bake for another 20-25 min
-12. carefully remove bread from oven
+13. carefully remove bread from oven
-13. let bread rest and cool on a rack for 2-4 hours (it is still baking)
+14. let bread rest and cool on a rack for 2-4 hours (it is still baking)

-14. enjoy! bread is fresh for one day. slice and freeze bread for storage
+enjoy! bread is fresh for one day. slice and freeze bread for storage

+[This](https://www.youtube.com/watch?v=U4dyWZZVeWI) is a video of Chad Robertson baking the country loaf (as well as 2 other loaves)